 PASSporT & Identity Header Construction

-The PASSPorT for the “rph” claim shall be constructed as defined using the base PASSPorT defined in [IETF RFC 8225] and the rph PASSPorT extension defined in [IETF RFC 8443].
+The PASSporT for the “rph” claim shall be constructed as defined using the base PASSporT defined in [IETF RFC 8225] and the “rph” PASSporT extension defined in [IETF RFC 8443].

-The procedures defined in [IETF RFC 8224] shall be used to construct and include a SIP identity header for the rph PASSPorT in the SIP INVITE generated by the originating service provider.
+The procedures defined in [IETF RFC 8224] shall be used to construct and include a SIP identity header for the “rph” PASSporT in the SIP INVITE generated by the originating sService Provider.

 PASSporT Extension “rph”

-The standard PASSporT extension for “rph” shall be used as defined in [IETF RFC 8443] to sign and verify the SIP RPH field with “ETS” and/or “WPS” namespace parameters.
+The standard PASSporT extension for “rph” shall be used as defined in [IETF RFC 8443] to sign and verify the SIP RPH field with “ets” and/or “wps” namespace parameters.

-The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain an "rph" claim, and any entities verifying the PASSporT object will be required to understand the "ppt" extension in order to process the PASSporT in question.
-A PASSPorT header with the "ppt" included will appear as follows:
+The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain an "rph" claim, and any entities verifying the PASSporT object are required to recognize the "ppt" extension in order to process the PASSporT in question.
+A PASSporT header with the "ppt" included will appear as follows:

 {